Churches are closed, but religion has a new home on the internet

 Those leaders also know that even if they’re not broadcasting through YouTube, Facebook, or Roku, those platforms are only a click of a mouse or tap of a remote control away when the faithful are watching from the family couch, not tucked into pews alongside their neighbors.
 That means they have to not only become acquainted with what might have been unfamiliar technology, but they also need to adapt their traditions to engage their adherents online, all while interpreting religious laws and customs that might prefer in-person rituals or restrict the use of technology.
 On the other hand, some faith communities have found that moving online has helped attract new visitors or win back lapsed members, including some people who couldn’t easily get to houses of worship because of distance, schedule conflicts, or disability.
 While the new style of worship is a challenge for some, others report it’s making religion more accessible than ever.

-‘The church of tomorrow is back again’
+“The church of tomorrow is back again”

 Until the virus outbreak, online religion was often the province of people dissatisfied with some aspect of their local institutions who were looking for extra spiritual support, rather than a mainstream way to attend church, says sociologist Tim Hutchings.
 An assistant professor of religious ethics at the University of Nottingham, he’s researched online religion since 2005.
 After some initial experimentation in the early days of the internet, many churches have focused more on in-person connections than digital preaching, he says.